abiolaogu/tdb-fork/docs/videos/scripts/01-intro.md

 ```

 **NARRATOR:**
 "No SQL required.
-TDB+ understood my intent and returned a clear answer."
+LumaDB understood my intent and returned a clear answer."

 ---